Data preparation

 Note:

 ArcGIS for Microsoft 365 matches locations in the data to locations on a map.
 The more you organize and prepare the data before you add it to the map, the more accurate the map results will be.
+See Data and geocoding to learn more about data.

 When you add a data layer to a map, you choose the location type that best represents the information.
 Location information from the data is used to create a relationship between the data and the specified location type.
-Although ArcGIS for Microsoft 365 includes functionality to provide a location on the map based on the best possible available location data, preparing and organizing the data to align with expected location types helps ensure greater accuracy.
+Although ArcGIS for Microsoft 365 includes functionality to provide a location on the map based on the best available location data, preparing and organizing the data to align with expected location types helps ensure greater accuracy.

 Location types